“The best light-as-air chocolate mousse made with simple ingredients! So rich and creamy, you won’t believe how easy it is to make!”

 Can I use bittersweet chocolates?
 Sure can!

 Do I have to refrigerate overnight?
 Usually, 3-4 hours is needed to chill and set the mousse to a soft set.
-However, letting it set overnight gives it a firmer texture (if that’s what you prefer) and allows the flavors to intensify.
+However, letting it sit overnight gives it a firmer texture (if that’s what you prefer) and allows the flavors to intensify.

 What dish should I serve my chocolate mousse in?
-There are no rules here so feel free to get creative!
+There are no rules here, so feel free to get creative!
 Small glasses, ramekins, wine glasses, and even small mugs can be used.
-Remember chocolate mousse is rich, so small serving containers work best.
+Remember, chocolate mousse is rich, so small serving containers work best.

 Can I freeze this mousse?
 Yes, you can.
 The texture will be like light ice cream.